 Add a vintage flavor to your wedding bevvies with paper straws #Food#beverages#dry wedding#steal-this-idea May 21 2012 | Ariel offbeatbride So you're serving something delicious at your wedding — maybe even a fabulous mocktail, for your alcohol-free event?
 And you want a little something extra, something to take your slightly rustic carnival rainbow colorsplosion non-theme to the next level?
 You could add a little vintage-flavored BLAMMO to your drinks with these paper straws.
 Bonus: they're pretty budget friendly, with packs of 144 straws going for $7.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives, loves, and dances in Seattle, WA.
+She lives in Seattle with her son, and if she's not reading or writing, chances are good that she's dancing and happy-crying.
 PREVIOUS Emily & Bill's rainy and cozy camp chapel wedding NEXT Pink boots, mustache flasks, and one killer comic save-the-date Show/Hide comments [ 10 ] I bought the red & white ones & 144 sounded like a lot more.
 But they sure are cute!
 Reply LOL!
 You just reminded me I bought a box of these for the wedding!
 NO IDEA where they are!
 Reply Just remember to buy the 10 1/2" ones if you are using them for soda in glass bottles.
 Sugar Diva has some cute ones for a fare price.
 Reply Not only are try budget friendly but they've got to be a damm better than using plastic as a disposable to end up in landfill Reply The Sugar Diva has a lot more in different colors and styles in case anyone wanted to use this idea, I'm definitely considering it. http://www.thesugardiva.com/category_112/PAPER-STRAWS-.htm 2 agree Reply Abiut time OBB jumped on the paper straw bandwagon!
 I definitely suggest shopping around because amazon has limited styles.
 You can find more than just stripes- stars, hearts, polka dots. 🙂 Reply ok call me silly, I have some of these but I'm afraid of them dissolving into the water like a paper lollipop stick in your mouth, do they last?
 Reply Most are coated in wax, which keeps them mostly waterproof in cold beverages.
 In this way, they're a bit like a McDonald's cup or something–if you leave it soaking for a long time, it will eventually break down.
 But if they're submerged in liquid only a couple hours, I'd think it would be fine.
 Reply Seeing this photo made me think that having milkshakes at a wedding reception would be a blast.
 Tasty and Fun!
 Thanks for the idea!
 Reply We had these at our wedding sticking out of little baby champagne bottles 🙂 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Notify me of follow-up comments by email.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.